 Choose a sterile, soilless potting media without fertilizer to start seeds.
 Sterile mixes are free of weed seeds and disease organisms.
 Weeds compete with the germinating seedlings for water and nutrients, and disease organisms can kill seedlings in the early stages of germination.
 Avoid using garden soil as it is heavy, holds a tremendous amount of water, and often contains weed seeds or disease.
-A good seed-starting media will have a fine, even texture and be fairly uniform.
-This will help maintain good contact of seed with media.
+A good seed-starting media will have a f 0044 ine, even texture and be fairly uniform.
+This will help maintain goo 5FF4 d contact of seed with media.
 You do not want a seed-starting media that is lumpy or chunky, especially when sowing small seeds (Figure 4).

 Figure 5b.
 Recycled plastic sandwich box.

 Figure 5c.
 Fiber Pots.